camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 ### Unit tests

-Unit tests are conducted using Jest and Enzyme to ensure that individual components function as expected.
+Unit tests are conducted using Jest and Enzyme to ensure individual components function as expected.
 The configuration file for unit tests (`setupTests.ts`) sets up the testing environment, including polyfills, adapters, and global functions to handle promises and garbage collection.

 For mocking internal or external modules, we usually use `Jest.mock` function in the test file where the module is being used.
 In some cases, we require the module to be mocked globally.
 To do that, we place a mock file or folder of the module inside the `src/__mocks__` folder.